psiloconvalley/psiloconvalley.github.io/about.md

 ## The Founder

-My name is [Your Name], and I started this project out of a deep curiosity about [mention your personal interest here - e.g., the future of human potential, how new ideas are formed, the surprising connections between ancient wisdom and modern tech].
+My name is David, and I started this project out of a deep curiosity about networks.
+All kind, even natural mycelium ones.

-I have a background in [mention your skills briefly, e.g., C++ and scripting languages], and I believe that by applying a data-driven, analytical lens to these often "soft" topics, we can uncover powerful insights.
+I have a background in computer science and growing my own food, and I believe that by applying a data-driven, analytical lens to these often "soft" topics, we can uncover powerful insights.
 This site is my experiment in building a tool, not just a publication, to help make sense of it all.

 ## The Vision